Snoyark/Testing/WIP.md

 For the entity files (the actual things that will be matched against)

--   These will be (hopefully) programmatically generated using data.world
+-   These will be (hopefully) programmatically generated using data.world.
--   The best way to produce these is using tabular data and data.world
+-   The best way to produce these is using tabular data and data.world.
 -   Predicates

--   Most of these should be in angle brackets unless specifically referring to an attribute of another ontology with a different IRI, or referring to attributes defined by another ontology (such as geo:lat/geo:long)
+	-   Most of these should be in angle brackets unless specifically referring to an attribute of another ontology with a different IRI, or referring to attributes defined by another ontology (such as geo:lat/geo:long) .
 	- These should be the attributes of your entities, like:
 	- `dwo:usstate_texas dwo:partOfCountry dwo:country_united_states_of_america`

 		-   In the example, this is stating that Texas is part of the country of the US.

-	-   These should be taken from the tabular data.
+	-   These should be taken from the data.

--   The two required attributes are detailed below, using the country of Australia for the *Case*.
+-   The two required predicates are detailed below, using the country of Australia for the *Case*.

 ### `skos:prefLabel ?something;`